Education in Punjab, India: Secondary education

 The National Policy on Education (NPE), 1986, has provided for environment awareness, science and technology education, and introduction of traditional elements such as Yoga into the Indian secondary school system.
-Secondary education covers children aged 14 to 18, 88.5 million children according to the Census, 2001.
+Secondary education covers children aged approximately 14 to 18.
+In Punjab, the 2024-25 UDISE+ state profile shows the following distribution of enrolled students by level (NEP-aligned): Foundational / primary 52%, Upper primary 22%, Secondary 13%, and Higher secondary 12.2%.
+These figures reflect the NEP 5+3+3+4 restructuring and should be used instead of the older 2001 Census-era totals for descriptive context.

 A significant feature of India's secondary school system is the emphasis on inclusion of the disadvantaged sections of the society.
 Professionals from established institutes are often called to support in vocational training.
 Another feature of India's secondary school system is its emphasis on profession based vocational training to help students attain skills for finding a vocation of his/her choosing.
 A significant new feature has been the extension of SSA to secondary education in the form of the Rashtriya Madhyamik Shiksha Abhiyan.

 A special Integrated Education for Disabled Children (IEDC) programme was started in 1974 with a focus on primary education. but which was converted into Inclusive Education at Secondary Stage Another notable special programme, the Kendriya Vidyalaya project, was started for the employees of the central government of India, who are distributed throughout the country.
 The government started the Kendriya Vidyalaya project in 1965 to provide uniform education in institutions following the same syllabus at the same pace regardless of the location to which the employee's family has been transferred.